Jun 11 2022 06:06 | Updated Jun 16 2023 01:06

 Pride Month is an exciting time in New York State.
 Though this was not always the case.
 June was chosen as Pride Month in memory of the Stonewall riots, during which members of the LGBTQIA+ community protested a police raid that took place at the Stonewall Inn in New York City on June 28, 1969.
 On the one-year anniversary of the Stonewall riots in 1970, the first-ever Pride march was held in New York City.
 But now, hopefully going forward too, Pride month is a celebration of how far we have come.

-The New York State Pride theme for 2022 is From Silence to Solidarity and is complemented by the New York City Pride theme of Unapologetically Us.
+The New York State Pride theme for 2023 is Strenght In Solidarity and is complemented by the New York City Pride theme of Unapologetically Us.
 Both themes acknowledge the continued struggle and the ongoing resilience of the LGBTQIA+ community.

 Honoring Pride is about more than displaying rainbow flags, marching in parades, or even purchasing Pride-themed merchandise.
 One important aspect of Pride is the participation of those in the community who do not identify as queer or LGBTQIA+ but stand shoulder-to-shoulder with others in the struggle for equality and inclusion for all.
 These people can be called allies, advocates, or even accomplices.
 So pride month is a celebration of all peoples.